pr0ton11/personal-learn-go/05-sudoku/README.md

-# 00-Sudoku
+# 05-Sudoku

 ## Goal of this session

-I am hacking a tool that solves Sudokus in Go
+I am hacking a tool that solves Sudokus in Go.
+This was done in one Go (~5 Hours).

 ## How does it work?